-When the furnace is heating, the temperature of the return air entering the furnace must be between 55°F and 100°F.
+When the furnace is heating, the temperature of the return air entering the furnace must be between 55° F and 100° F.

-FILTERS - READ THIS SECTION BEFORE INSTALLING THE RETURN AIR DUCTWORK
+FILTERS - READ THIS SECTION BEFORE INSTALLING THE RETURN AIR DUCT WORK

 Filters must be used with this furnace.
 Discuss filter maintenance with the building owner.
-Filters do not ship with this furnace, but must be provided by the installer.
+Filters do not ship with this furnace, but must be provided, sized and installed externally by the installer.
 Filters must comply with UL900 or CAN/ULCS111 standards.
 If the furnace is installed without filters, the warranty will be voided.